 Multinomial logit model

-To achieve objective 4 multinomial logit models was used; this is used to separate the determinant of livelihood strategies into few model scenarios.
-Since there is more than one strategy choice to choose from, that the fishermen does not pick one does not mean he is non adopter or it does not determine his livelihood strategies.Hence, non-adopter or of one does not necessarily put the farmer in non-adopter category (Greene, 2003).
-This support the model appropriateness.
+To achieve objective 4, multinomial logit models were used; this was used to separate the determinants of livelihood strategies into few model scenarios.
+Since there is more than one strategy choice to choose from, the fact that the fishermen do not pick one does not mean they are non-adopters or that it does not determine their livelihood strategies.Hence, non-adopter or one who does not necessarily put the farmer in the non-adopter category (Greene, 2003).
+This supports the model appropriateness.

 This model is